286897655/trace-out/README.md

 About pretty_output
 ===================

 This is a library for pretty printing information about a code.
 Those who prefer using console output for debugging purposes might consider this library as a more useful alternative to printf/std::cout/whatever.

 Features:

-* Easy to use and extend
+* Easy to use, but right now not easy to extend
 * Uses only C++/C++11.
 Does not use any additional preprocessors or libraries, except standard library
 * Crossplatform.
 Tested on Clang 600.0.56, MVS 2010
 * Free for all